tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/Supplemental/unit-20-install-guide.md

 [Ganache](https://www.trufflesuite.com/ganache) is a personal blockchain for Ethereum development you can use to deploy contracts, develop your applications, and run tests.
 It's available for Windows, OS X, and Linux.

-To install Ganache, follow the next steps.
+To download Ganache, follow the next steps.

 * Open the [Ganache website](https://www.trufflesuite.com/ganache) in your browser.